One annoying thing about programming is the wide range of errors that crop up

 The finally block

-The finally block can be added at the last, after the try
+The finally block can be added at the last, after the try, all

 code inside this block is executed after the try-except, regardless of whether